jondkelley/eco_aprs_weather/README.md

 humidity_sensor=humidity3
 ```

-You will notice the name of the sensor corresponds with the ID typically screen on the bottom right of the probe LCD screen.
+You will notice the name of the sensor corresponds with the ID typically visible on the bottom right of the temp/humidity probe's LCD screen.

 For example (sensor ID's you might be interested for your WX packet):